 Did you bring home fruit flies from the market?
-You can make traps for them that can be used anywhere around your house by filling an old jar about halfway with apple cider.
+You can make traps for them that can be used anywhere around your house by filling an old jar about halfway with apple cider vinegar.
 Punch a few holes in the lid, screw it back on, and you’re good to go.

 Around the Car